-- Regional Park.

-- Based upon an opportunities and constraints analysis, establish appropriate setbacks from the Toolern Creek environs for development ensuring the provision of a passive open space corridor containing a shared path along the creek.

-- Provide an indicative road layout plan.

-- Demonstrate how development will contribute to the passive surveillance of the creek environs through the road layout plan, the siting of the shared path and the orientation of development to front roads and open space.

-- Regional Park.

-- Show how the design and landscaping of frontage streets will be visually compatible with character of the Park.

-- enhancing biodiversity values.

-- network.
+- Address the western interface with Toolern Creek Regional Park, generally including the land between Toolern Creek and Exford Road to the satisfaction of the responsible authority. - Address any relevant design guidelines prepared by the Victorian Government or Shire of Melton. - Respond to feedback received following consultation with Parks Victoria, Shire of Melton and landowners adjacent to Toolern Creek Regional Park. - Set out guidelines that positively address the built form interface to Toolern Creek Regional Park. - Be informed by a Land Capability Assessment prepared by a suitably qualified person(s) to the satisfaction of the responsible authority in relation to properties 11, 12, 13 & 14 within the Toolern Precinct Structure Plan area. - Based upon an opportunities and constraints analysis, establish appropriate setbacks from the Toolern Creek environs for development ensuring the provision of a passive open space corridor containing a shared path along the creek. - Provide an indicative road layout plan. - Demonstrate how development will contribute to the passive surveillance of the creek environs through the road layout plan, the siting of the shared path and the orientation of development to front roads and open space. - Locate pockets of lower density housing along the western interface where land is visually prominent when viewed from the Regional Park. - Show how the design and landscaping of frontage streets will be visually compatible with character of the Park. - Show how building height, massing, architecture and materials will be visually compatible with character of the Park. - Show how the landscaping of private land will be visually compatible with the Park, and how the usage of plant material reflects local indigenous plant communities and assists in enhancing biodiversity values. - Identify any land which is not suitable for development, but which may be suitable for inclusion in the regional park or left undeveloped and used as an adjunct to the public open space network.